segment-boneyard/nightmare/Readme.md

     // ...
   })
 ```
-Note that callbacks support only one value argument.
+Note that callbacks support only one value argument (eg `function(err, value)`).
 Ultimately, the callback will get wrapped in a native Promise and only be able to resolve a single value.

 Promises are also supported as a part of evaluate.
 If the return value of the function has a `then` member, `.evaluate()` assumes it is waiting for a promise.
 For example: